mygrocerydeals/gradle-s3-plugin/README.md

 }
 ```

-**NOTE:** This property can also be defined on a per-task basis (see below).

 ## Amazon EC2 Region

 The `s3.region` property can optionally be set to define the Amazon EC2 region if one has not been set in the authentication profile.
 It can also be used to override the default region set in the AWS credentials provider.
+Regions can also be defined on a per-task basis.

 ```groovy
 s3 {